WarrenHan1130/Auto-Remediation-Deployment-whithin-AWS-Organization-Based-on-CIS-Benchmark-V3.0.0/README.md

 ![securityhub2](./ScreenShots/securityhub2.png)
 ![securityhub3](./ScreenShots/securityhub3.png)

+### **🚨 Note:**
-<span style = "color:red">Note: When selecting monitoring areas it is recommended to select only the desired areas.
-If all areas are selected, additional time may be required to complete the setup.</span>
+*When selecting monitoring areas it is recommended to select only the desired areas.
+If all areas are selected, additional time may be required to complete the setup.*

 ### 4.1.3 Set Lambda Function in the Delegated Administrator Account
 1. Search for Lambda Function in AWS and set it up in the following order